OriginFinancial/frontend-take-home-assignment/README.md

 ## Instructions

-1. We added a project structure (build system with react, redux, jest, styled components and typescript) to not waste your time.
-But feel free to change the stack as is more confortable to you.
+1. We added a project structure (build system with react, redux, jest, styled components and typescript) so you don't waste your time making such configuration.
+But, feel free to change the stack to whatever you are comfortable with.
 2. Develop the pages according to designed mockups.
 You have to implement desktop and mobile versions.
 Take a look in `mockups` folder
 3. Take care about our business rules.
 4. We care a lot about testing our codebase.
 Make sure to test your application somehow.